Let’s Talk About GOTS

 *All italics are additional information from Amberoot

 So there you have it, there’s a whole lot of meaning behind a small GOTS logo.
-Looking out for GOTS is a great way to look out for the planet, and there are many other certifying bodies out there investigating retailers and suppliers too.
+Looking out for GOTS is a great way to look out for the planet.
+And there are many other certifying bodies out there investigating retailers and suppliers too.
 The message is clear: causing harm to people or the environment in the name of textiles is unacceptable.
-With a certification like GOTS we have the control to start changing the planet for the better through the power of our own choices.
+GOTS certification empowers you to start helping the planet through the power of your own choices.

 You can read our other related articles about Conventionally Grown Natural Fibre Cotton and How Good is Wearing Cotton For You and For The Environment.